lguez/Max_diff_nc/docs/other_utils.md

 ---
-date: Feb 20 2017
 title: Alternatives
 ---

-How does it compare with other similar utilities?
+# How does it compare with other similar utilities?
-===

 You can obtain similar information with other tools:
 [nccmp](https://gitlab.com/remikz/nccmp),